anandslab/deployarr/README.md

 Deployarr automates Homelab setup using Docker and Docker Compose.
 Below you will find more information its features and what it can/cannot do.

 # What Apps are Supported by Deployarr?
-Deployarr can automatically setup Socket Proxy, Traefik (fetch LE SSL certificates), Authelia, Portainer, Plex, Jellyfin, Starr Apps, Gluetun, Dozzle, Uptime-Kuma, Homepage, CrowdSec, and other apps.
+Deployarr can automatically setup Socket Proxy, Traefik (fetch LE SSL certificates), Authentik, Authelia, Portainer, Plex, Jellyfin, Starr Apps, Gluetun, Dozzle, Uptime-Kuma, Homepage, CrowdSec, and other apps.

 [Full List of Apps](docs/APPS.md)